How do I apply for a scholarship?

 Yes.
 In fact, applying for multiple scholarships is encouraged.

 At SCCF, our scholarships cover a wide range of students.
 As you begin your application process, you will be asked a series of questions to match you with the scholarships you are qualified for.
 If you believe you have been paired incorrectly, contact Jacqui Gentile, or call our office at (260) 665-6656.

 A scholarship can be used for any educational expense as outlined by the IRS.
 If a scholarship has a specific purpose, it will be outlined on the scholarships cover page.

 I'm a non- traditional student, can I still apply for scholarships

 at the Steuben County Community Foundation?

-Non- traditional students can be described in a variety of ways such as those who have earned a GED instead of a high school diploma, were home-schooled, and those who have been out of school for a while (with or without college credit).
+Non- traditional students can be described in a variety of ways such as those who have earned a GED instead of a high school diploma, are currently attending college, and those who have been out of school for a while (with or without college credit) and wish to return.
 There are scholarships available specifically for non-traditional students at the SCCF.